ShadiK1999/ShadiK1999/README.md

 ## About me 👨‍🚀

-I am a computer science graduate from **Swinburne University of Technology** with a passion for technology and a focus on development and security!
+I am a computer science graduate from **Swinburne University of Technology** with a passion for technology and a focus on security and development!
-- Currently strengthing my skills with REACT and WordPress 🦾
+- Currently strengthing my skills with helpdesk simulation projects with my Homelab 🦾
-- Looking to break into the tech industry 🏭
+- Looking for my first job as an IT professional 🏭

 ## Languages and Tools 🛠️
 <img align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/html5/html5-plain.svg" />